Gibson Guitars explained

 Depending on the model, Gibson guitars can have several different controls.
 Generally speaking, there are two types of controls: volume and tone.
 While both are important, they aren’t necessarily the same.
 The difference lies in how each control interacts with each pickup.

 Gibson-style guitars have a unique three-way pickup selector switch.
 This allows the player to choose between the neck and bridge pickups.
-In addition to this, tone control is available on each pickup.
-The tone control enables the player to adjust the frequency of the signal, allowing the user to get a brighter or warmer sound.
+In addition to this, the tone control is available on each pickup.
+The tone control enables the player to adjust the signal frequency, allowing the user to get a brighter or warmer sound.
 Other guitars may include other controls, such as effects.

-Another interesting feature is the Gibson ‘zero frets’ device.
+Another exciting feature is the Gibson ‘zero frets’ device.
 This essentially allows the player to make string height adjustments.
-In this way, the guitarist can adjust the strings to a higher setting without altering the pickups.
+The guitarist can adjust the strings to a higher setting without altering the pickups.

-Some Gibson guitars feature coil splitting, which is a way of splitting the humbucker pickup into two single coils.
-The benefit of this is that the player can switch between humbucker and single coil tones with ease.
+Some Gibson guitars feature coil splitting, a way of splitting the humbucker pickup into two single coils.
+The benefit is that the player can easily switch between humbucker and single coil tones.
 Other guitars may feature other controls, such as a master controller that serves as a single output for both pickups.

 In Gibson Les Pauls, a three-way pickup selector switch is available.
-This switch allows the player to select the neck or bridge pickup, or both.
+This switch allows the player to select the neck bridge pickup or both.
 Other models of Gibson guitars have a similar feature, but the tone control is independent of the pickups.

 1958 Gibson Explorer

 Finally, the neck and bridge tone controls are great for taming icepick treble and getting closer to the tone of a humbucker.
 For example, the neck tone control can reduce the “shrill” sound of the guitar, while the bridge tone control can emulate pedal steel.
-Various modern manufacturers have added other features to their guitars, including built-in modeling.
+Modern manufacturers have added other features to their guitars, including built-in modeling.
 However, the standard set of guitar controls has stood the test of time.
-If you’re looking for an electric guitar that has a rich history, you’ll find it among the many Gibson models.
+You’ll find it among the many Gibson models if you’re looking for an electric guitar with a rich history.